guoacc/guoacc/README.md

 ### Hello there, I am Yuean Wang.

-Student at the University od Toronto, major in mathematics and statistics.
+Student at the University of Toronto, major in mathematics and statistics.